New examples of ballistic RWRE in the low disorder regime: Introduction and Main Results

 We denote its law by $P_{x,\omega}$.
-We assume throughout that the space of environments $\Omega$ is endowed with a probability measure $\P$, called the \mbox{{\it environmental law}.} We shall call $P_{x,\omega}$ the {\it quenched law} of the random walk, and also refer to the semi-direct product \mbox{$P_x:= \P\otimes P_{x,\omega}$} on $\Omega\times{\mathbb Z}^{\mathbb N}$ given by
+We assume throughout that the space of environments $\Omega$ is endowed with a probability measure $\PP$, called the \mbox{{\it environmental law}.} We shall call $P_{x,\omega}$ the {\it quenched law} of the random walk, and also refer to the semi-direct product \mbox{$P_x:= \PP\otimes P_{x,\omega}$} on $\Omega\times{(\mathbb Z^d)}^{\mathbb N_0}$ given by

 as the {\it averaged} or {\it annealed law} of the random walk.
-In general, we will call the sequence $(X_n)_{n \in \N_0}$ under the annealed law a \textit{random walk in a random environment} (RWRE) with \mbox{environmental law $\P$.}
+In general, we will call the sequence $(X_n)_{n \in \N_0}$ under the annealed law a \textit{random walk in a random environment} (RWRE) with \mbox{environmental law $\PP$.}

-\begin{assump} Throughout the sequel we shall make the following assumptions on $\P$: \begin{enumerate} \item [A1.]
-The probability vectors $\omega(x):= (\omega(x,e))_{e \in V}$ are i.i.d. in $x \in \Z^d$ with some common law $\mu$.
-Equivalently, $\P$ is the product measure on $\Omega$ with marginal distribution $\mu$. \item [A2.]
-Each $\omega(x)$ is a small perturbation of the weights of the simple symmetric random walk, i.e. where for any random vector $\vec{p}=(p(e))_{e \in V}$ we define its $L^\infty(\mu)$-norm as
+\begin{assump} Throughout the sequel we shall make the following assumptions on $\PP$: \begin{enumerate} \item [A1.]
+The family of random probability vectors $(\omega(x))_{x \in \Z^d}$ is i.i.d. with some common law $\mu$ on $\mathcal{P}$.
+Equivalently, $\PP$ is the product measure on $\Omega$ with marginal distribution $\mu$. \item [A2.] $\PP$-almost surely, every weight $\omega(x)$ is a small perturbation of the weights of the simple symmetric random walk, i.e. where for any random vector $\vec{p}=(p(e))_{e \in V}$ we define its $L^\infty(\mu)$-norm as